 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Committee for Economic Development of Australia (CEDA) currently does not report any carbon emissions data, with no specific figures available for the most recent year.
-As such, there are no recorded emissions in kg CO2e, nor are there any documented reduction targets or climate commitments.
-CEDA has not established any Science-Based Targets Initiative (SBTi) reduction targets or other significant climate pledges.
-The absence of emissions data and reduction initiatives suggests that CEDA may be in the early stages of developing a comprehensive climate strategy or may not have publicly disclosed such information.
-As of now, CEDA does not inherit emissions data from any parent or related organizations, indicating that their climate commitments and emissions reporting are independent.
+The Committee for Economic Development of Australia (CEDA) currently does not report any carbon emissions data, with no specific figures available for their carbon footprint in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges associated with their operations.
+As such, CEDA has not established any significant climate commitments or initiatives aimed at reducing emissions.
+Given the absence of emissions data and reduction initiatives, CEDA's current stance on climate action remains unclear.
+The organisation does not inherit emissions data from a parent company or corporate family, indicating that their climate impact and commitments are independently assessed.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.